Clinical case study

-A 4 year old diagnosed with asthma 6 months ago presents with worsening asthma symptoms.
-This free CPD activity is a case study on optimising asthma control in children.
+A 4-year-old diagnosed with asthma 6 months ago presents with worsening asthma symptoms.

 How would you classify the pattern of Daniel's asthma symptoms?
 What medicine(s) should be prescribed for Daniel?
 Which inhaler device(s) would Daniel be able to use most effectively?
 What should be included in Daniel's written asthma action plan?